stagemonitor/stagemonitor/README.md

 ## Getting Started
 Check the [Installation](https://github.com/stagemonitor/stagemonitor/wiki/Installation) site of the wiki

-## Discuss
+## Issues
-If you want to discuss anything related to stagemontior, you can do so at http://ost.io/@stagemonitor/stagemonitor
+If you encounter any issues or if you have a question, don't hesitate to create an issue.